-Businesses in this thriving market also have expanding reseller and managed service provider (MSP) channels.
+Vendors in this thriving market have growing reseller and managed service provider (MSP) channels.
 PaaS vendors leverage their channels to build relationships with customers and prospects, recommend services based on business needs, assist with deployment and integration and bundle PaaS with other services to provide total solutions and customer satisfaction.

-More PaaS vendors’ channel partners, however, means more competition for you.
-Consider incorporating these suggestions into your marketing content and sales pitches to help your messaging stand out among PaaS solution providers.
+More PaaS channel partners, however, means more competition for you.
+So when you create your strategy for how to sell Platform as a Service, consider building this information into your marketing content and sales pitches to help your messaging stand out among PaaS solution providers.

 1Focus on end-user advantages

-Whether you are pitching Platform as a Service to existing clients with extensive technical know-how or starting discussions with a new prospect that is planning on bringing some application development in house, you need to emphasize the advantages to their businesses and to end users.
-PaaS provider Engine Yard has identified the top ten ways PaaS can benefit a business:
+Whether you are pitching Platform as a Service to existing clients with extensive technical know-how or starting discussions with a new prospect planning on bringing some application development in-house, you need to emphasize the advantages to their businesses and end users.

-You should also show how Platform as a Service can help your clients overcome some of their specific challenges and pain points, such as taking products to market more quickly, providing tools that new in-house developers can use efficiently, or strengthening their market position by expanding their value proposition.
-Take time to research your prospects, understand their goals, and build your sales pitch around what matters most.
+You should also show how Platform as a Service can help your clients overcome some of their specific challenges and pain points, such as providing tools that employees with limited development experience can use efficiently or strengthening their market position with new applications.
+Finally, research your prospects, understand their goals, and build your sales pitch around what matters most.

 2Be prepared to meet new decision makers